Badge: In Front of a Sword in pale, the point downwards a scroll

 Squadron Code Letters ‘7C’ & ‘9W’.

-In October 1942, No.296 began nickelling (leaflet dropping) flights over France (until May 1943) and in January 1943 began converting to Armstrong Whitworth Albemarles.
+On 10 October 1942, No.296 Squadron began nickelling (leaflet dropping) flights over France (until May 1943) and on 27 January 1943 Wing Commander P.R.
+MAY AFC brought the first Armstrong Whitworth Albemarle aircraft to the Station.

-But with the creation of No.295 Squadron on 03 August 1942, the third Squadron created in No.38 Group, No.296 and also No.297 Squadron had participated in exercises where the 3 Squadrons had to tow General Aircraft Hotspur gliders to Ireland to train Irishmen of Airborne Division.
+With No.295 Squadron, the third Squadron formed in No.38 Wing, and No.297 Squadron, No.296 Squadron had participated in exercises where the 3 Squadrons had to tow Hotspur Gliders to Ireland to train Irishmen of Airborne Division.

-32 Albemarles were flown out to Froha, Algeria, on 03 June 1943, to take part in the airborne landings in Sicily.
-No.296 flew in Operation ‘HUSKY’: Codename of the Allied invasion of Sicily which started on 9 July 1943 ; in Operation ‘CHESTNUT’: A British commando raid of 2 small teams in the night of 12 July 1943, and in Operation ‘FUSTIAN’: The Air lift of 1st Parachute Brigade, on early morning hours of 14 July 1943, to capture the Primrose Bridge, South of Catania, Sicily (It is of particular note that at the same place, and nearly at the same time, near the Primrose Bridge were also dropped German Parachute Regiments).
+On 03 June 1943, 32 Albemarles were flown out to Froha, Algeria to take part in the airborne landings in Sicily.
+No.296 Squadron flew in Operation ‘HUSKY’: Codename of the Allied invasion of Sicily which started on 9 July 1943 ; in Operation ‘CHESTNUT’: A British commando raid of 2 small teams in the night of 12 July 1943, and in Operation ‘FUSTIAN’: The Airlift of 1st Parachute Brigade, on early morning hours of 14 July 1943, to capture the Primrose Bridge, South of Catania, Sicily (It is of particular note that at the same place, and nearly at the same time, near the Primrose Bridge were also dropped German Parachute Regiments).

 06 June 1944: Operation ‘OVERLORD’, the Invasion of Europe.